-Christina H. Lee was born in South Korea and raised in Argentina.
-She graduated Phi Beta Kappa from UC Berkeley and earned a PhD in Romance Languages and Literatures from Princeton University in 1999.
-In 2007, she returned to the university to join the research and teaching faculty as a tenure-track Associate Research Scholar.
-She teaches in the department of Spanish and Portuguese, the Council for the Humanities, and the Freshman Seminar program.
-Her specific area of research is early modern literatures and cultures in Spanish.
-She has published numerous articles in field journals and two books, an edition of Lope de Vega's Martyrs of Japan
+Christina H. Lee is a tenured research scholar in the Department of Spanish and Portuguese.
+She was born in South Korea and raised in Argentina.
+She graduated from UC Berkeley with a concentration in Latin American literature (1995) and earned a PhD in Romance Languages and Literatures at Princeton (1999).
+She returned in 2007 to the university to join the research and teaching faculty.
+She also teaches interdisciplinary courses for the Council for the Humanities and for the Freshman Seminar program.

 Her publications include: The Anxiety of Sameness in Early Modern Spain (Manchester University Press, 2015), the collection of essays Western Visions of Far East in a Transpacific Age (Ashgate, 2012), and the Spanish edition of Lope de Vega’s Los mártires de Japón (Juan de la Cuesta, 2006).
 She has also published articles in peer-reviewed journals and in collections of essays.
 Her current project examines Hispanic-Asian forms of religious devotions in the Spanish Philippines during the early colonial period.